AnthonyNicholas/MagicMVC/README.md

 # MagicMVC
-MagicMVC

-This is a .net core MVC project that provides a stock system for a franchise.
+This is a .net core MVC university project that provides a stock system for a Company that runs a Magic Store franchise.

 Features: